Renate Limbach: Chess career

 After graduating from high school, Limbach studied cognitive science at the Catholic University of Nijmegen and continued to play chess, including with the support of the university at the World Girls' Junior Chess Championship in Mamaia in 1991, in which she scored 7 points from 13 games.
 In Nijmegen she became a member of the Strijdt met Beleid chess association, where she was team captain of the chess team, which was then playing in the first league.
 She was a trainer for young people who she also looked after at international events.
 She developed a training structure for chess coaches for the Royal Netherlands Chess Federation (KNSB), represented the interests of women's chess and was active in the youth chess committee.

 In 2001, Renate Limbach received her doctorate with a dissertation on the subject of Supporting Instructional Designers, in which she also addressed problems in chess.
 While working on her dissertation, she was active at SK Turm Emsdetten in Germany.
 With the women's team of this club she won the Women's Chess Bundesliga in the 2000/01 season.

-Renate Limbach had also been in a relationship since 2001 that remained childless.
-She is described as a popular woman with a “very nice” personality who was social, committed, enthusiastic and always in a good mood.
+Renate Limbach had been in a relationship since 2001 but had no children.
+She was described as a popular woman who was social, committed, enthusiastic and always in a good mood.
 When it came to chess, however, she was a “real attacker”.
 She achieved her best Elo rating of 2180 in July 1993.

 After completing her doctorate, Limbach became a consultant for education for the People's Party for Freedom and Democracy faction in the House of Representatives.
 In 2003 she moved to the Ministry of Education, where she was appointed deputy university inspector.
 Renate Limbach died completely unexpectedly on June 6, 2006, at the age of 34 in her home town of Zoetermeer; the cause of death is not publicly known.